Public image of Donald Trump: Wealth and success

-Trump has published up to 19 books on business, financial, or political topics under his name.
-Trump's first book, The Art of the Deal (1987), was a New York Times Best Seller.
-According to The New Yorker, "The book expanded Trump's renown far beyond New York City, promoting an image of himself as a successful dealmaker and tycoon."
+Trump's first book, The Art of the Deal, published in 1987, was a New York Times Best Seller.
+According to The New Yorker, "The book expanded Trump's renown far beyond New York City, making him an emblem of the successful tycoon."
+The book features an image Trump has promoted as a self-made man.
+This image of Trump as a billionaire self-made man supported his populist appeal in the 2016 election and during his first presidency.